-ORIENTATIONFor the Beginning Doctoral Student
+For the Beginning Counseling Psychology Doctoral Student

-Full-time studies: Remember, this program is a full-time day program.
+Full-time studies: This program is a full-time day program.
 The program typically requires 5 years of full-time study to complete.
 At least 3 years of work as a full-time student in residence and a year-long internship are required.
 Most students find it necessary and desirable to work as a graduate assistant while in the program.
 Accordingly, the department makes every effort to provide or find suitable employment, up to 20 hours per week, for all students.
 However, students are strongly discouraged from working more than 20 hours per week as our experience has shown that doing so decreases the likelihood of success in the program.